 What is Prader-Willi syndrome?

-Prader-Willi syndrome is a genetic disorder that affects development and growth.
+Prader-Willi syndrome is a genetic disorder that affects many parts of the body.

-Prader-Willi syndrome is caused by missing genes on chromosome 15.
-This problem with the chromosome happens by chance.
+Prader-Willi syndrome is caused by a genetic change on chromosome 15.
+This change happens by chance and isn’t inherited.

-This syndrome is a rare condition, which happens in 1 in 10 000-25 000 births.
-It affects boys and girls equally.
+This syndrome is a rare condition, which happens in 1 in 15 000 births.

 Signs and symptoms of Prader-Willi syndrome

 Children with Prader-Willi syndrome are typically floppy when they’re newborns.
-They have feeding difficulties because their weak muscles make it hard for them to suck.
+They have feeding difficulties because their low muscle tone makes it hard for them to suck.
+Often these newborns need help from a feeding tube.

 Low muscle tone also means that it takes children with Prader-Willi syndrome longer to reach developmental milestones like sitting, crawling and walking.